girish-raju/drift_fork/docs/content/dart_api/select.md

 ## Joins

-Drift supports sql joins to write queries that operate on more than one table.
+Drift supports SQL joins to write queries that operate on more than one table.
 To use that feature, start a select regular select statement with `select(table)` and then add a list of joins using `.join()`.
 For inner and left outer joins, a `ON` expression needs to be specified.